revanthkrishnamg/Finance-Data-Sentiment-Analysis/README.md

 # Stock Data Analysis using yFinance and Sentiment Analysis

-## Overview
-This project uses the `yfinance` library to perform detailed stock data analysis, focusing on Bank of America Corporation (BAC).
-Utilizing advanced data visualization, sentiment analysis with various NLP models, and statistical techniques, this project aims to understand stock price movements and the impact of news sentiment on stock performance.

 ## Project Overview
 - **Data Collection:** Using `yfinance` to fetch historical stock data.
 - **Sentiment Analysis:** Analyzing news articles related to the stock using pre-trained models from Hugging Face's Transformers.